-In [11], we defined a new formalism to help non computer scientists to specify DEVS models.
+In [Garredu et al. 2009], we defined a new formalism to help non computer scientists to specify DEVS models.

 As this formalism is not too different from DEVS formalism, we show here how to create a profile for this language.